zsiki/GeoEasy/doc/step_by_step.rst

 There are three measured distances from *5002* to *11*, *12* and *16*.
 Right mouse button click on point *5003* in the graphic window and select **Arcsection** from the popup menu.
 A list of possible arcsection directions are displayed in the selection window.
-The fieldbook name and the point numbers are shown in the list.
+The field-book name and the point numbers are shown in the list.

 .. figure:: images/arcsection_menu.png